andrejguran/homeworks/README.md

 to OpenShift.
 Any assets you commit to your repo will be preserved alongside those which are generated during the build.

-By adding `disable_asset_compilation` marker, you will disable asset compilation upon application deployment.

 ### Security ###
 Since these quickstarts are shared code, we had to take special consideration to ensure that security related configuration variables